nopnop2002/esp-idf-sx126x/interrupt/README.md

 # Interrupt Example
-The SX126x supports the following interrupts:
+The SX126x supports the following interrupts.
 This project demonstrates how to use TxDone or RxDone.

 |Bit|IRQ|Description|Modulation|